Updated: Feb. 10, 2021 | Posted: June 1, 2020

 Who is Derek Chauvin?

-Chauvin was a Minneapolis police officer for 19 years before he was fired on May 26.
-He had nearly 20 complaints and two letters of reprimand filed against him during his MPD tenure.
+Chauvin was a Minneapolis police officer for 19 years before he was fired on May 26, 2020.
+He had nearly 20 complaints and two letters of reprimand filed against him during his tenure with Minneapolis police.
 He has not spoken publicly since Floyd's death, his firing nor his arrest and charging.

 Two years later, he shot a man after he answered a domestic dispute call, the AP reported citing a Pioneer Press article.
 In that case, Chauvin shot the man after he went for the officer’s gun.
 The suspect survived and was charged in the case.